Opinion: No revolution in the EU | DW | 27.05.2019

 Read more: EU election aftermath

-In Germany, Austria, Denmark, the Netherlands and Spain, however, right-wing populist parties took less of the vote than expected.
+In Germany, Austria, Denmark, the Netherlands and Spain, however, right-wing populist parties took fewer votes than expected.
 So while there will be an increase in nationalist MEPs, this should still be bearable.
-As they will be unable to form a coherent faction, they will only mange to slow down rather than obstruct parliamenty business.
+As they will be unable to form a coherent group, they will only mange to slow down rather than obstruct parliamentary business.

 Shift in balance, though pro-Europeans remain strong